Paulo-Dandrea/Paulo-Dandrea/README.md

 Hello!

-My name is Paulo, I'm from São Paulo and I'm happy to see you here.
+My name is Paulo, I am from São Paulo.
+Glad to see you here.

-I'm a photographer that just started working with frontend development with:
+I am a photographer that has just started working with frontend development with:
 - React/Next
 - Styled Components
 - Jest/RTL/Cypress